"But who in your measly little world are you tryin' to prove that you're made out of gold and can't be sold".

 Stepping Stone - This loose studio jam with the Woodstock band was really titled "Tryin To Be" at this stage.
 It begins with "Machine Gun" before adopting a basic chugging rhythm.
 Jimi improvises a vocal with some nice guitar along the way.
 Towards the end is a riff he later worked into "Burning Desire".

 It's Too Bad - This track has already appeared on the MCA box and "Martin Scorcese Presents" though it is longer here.
-It's from a jam session with Buddy Miles and Duane Hutchings on keyboards.
+It's from a jam session with Buddy Miles and Duane Hitchings on keyboards.

-World Traveller - This is just great and from the same Duane Hutchings jam.
+World Traveller - This is just great and from the same Duane Hitchings jam.
 A nice funky-chicken rhythm and a superb off the cuff rap vocal from Jimi, strong enough to be listed as a song in its own right.
 Incedible the way he was taking his music elsewhere here, while the Experience were in their last months.

 Larry Young Jam - A superb jazzy jam with Larry Young, famous for its inclusion on "Nine To The Universe" back in the early 80s.
 One of the best examples of Jimi's ability to bounce off other talanted musicians taking things to great heights.